Munter/express-legacy-csp/README.md

 NOT ANY MORE!

-express-legacy-csp is a middleware that sits at the top of your stack and analyses the user agent header and the content-security-policy of the response object.
+express-legacy-csp is a middleware that sits at the top of your stack and analyses the user agent header and the `Content-Security-Policy` of the response.
 Based on these two pieces of data it will generate a version of your policy which is specifically tailored to the capabilities of the requesting browser.

 This means you can serve [CSP3](https://www.w3.org/TR/CSP3/) with maximum security settings, but still support older versions of Chrome that only support [CSP2](https://www.w3.org/TR/CSP2/), or even older browsers like Safari 6 with [CSP1](https://www.w3.org/TR/CSP1/)-support.